jpsm83/health/documentation/n8n/article_social_media.md

 **CORRECT MANDATORY OUTPUT FORMAT:**
 {
 "instagram": {
 "caption": "Discover the essential guide to women's intimate wellness and self-care!
-Learn about safe practices, wellness products, and empowerment for better health. #WomensWellness #SelfCare #IntimateWellness #HealthTips #WellnessEducation", "hashtags": ["#WomensWellness", "#SelfCare", "#IntimateWellness", "#HealthTips", "#WellnessEducation", "#PersonalWellness", "#WellnessProducts", "#HealthEducation", "#WomenHealth", "#WellnessGuide"], "altText": "A woman sitting comfortably in a bright, cozy bedroom, exploring personal wellness products with gentle lighting highlighting her relaxed and curious expression", },
+Learn about safe practices, wellness products, and empowerment for better health.", "hashtags": "#WomensWellness #SelfCare #IntimateWellness #HealthTips #WellnessEducation #PersonalWellness #WellnessProducts #HealthEducation #WomenHealth #WellnessGuide", "altText": "A woman sitting comfortably in a bright, cozy bedroom, exploring personal wellness products with gentle lighting highlighting her relaxed and curious expression", },
 "facebook": {
 "message": "Empowering women through education and wellness! \n\nDiscover our comprehensive guide to intimate wellness and self-care.
 Learn about safe practices, wellness products, and empowerment strategies that support your overall health and well-being.\n\nThis educational content covers everything from understanding your body to making informed choices about wellness products.
-Join thousands of women who are taking control of their intimate wellness journey.\n\n#WomensWellness #SelfCare #IntimateWellness #HealthEducation #WellnessProducts", "headline": "Complete Guide to Women's Intimate Wellness", "linkDescription": "Learn about safe practices, wellness products, and empowerment strategies for better intimate health and overall well-being.", "hashtags": ["#WomensWellness", "#SelfCare", "#IntimateWellness", "#HealthEducation", "#WellnessProducts"], "callToAction": "Learn More",
+Join thousands of women who are taking control of their intimate wellness journey.", "headline": "Complete Guide to Women's Intimate Wellness", "linkDescription": "Learn about safe practices, wellness products, and empowerment strategies for better intimate health and overall well-being.", "hashtags": "#WomensWellness #SelfCare #IntimateWellness #HealthEducation #WellnessProducts", "callToAction": "Learn More",
 },
 "xTwitter": {
 "text": "Discover the essential guide to women's intimate wellness and self-care.
-Learn about safe practices, wellness products, and empowerment for better health. #WomensWellness #SelfCare #IntimateWellness", "hashtags": ["#WomensWellness", "#SelfCare", "#IntimateWellness", "#HealthTips", "#WellnessEducation"], },
+Learn about safe practices, wellness products, and empowerment for better health.", "hashtags": "#WomensWellness #SelfCare #IntimateWellness #HealthTips #WellnessEducation", },
 "pinterest": {
 "title": "Complete Guide to Women's Intimate Wellness & Self-Care", "description": "Discover essential tips for women's intimate wellness and self-care.
 Learn about safe practices, wellness products, and empowerment strategies for better health and well-being.
-Perfect for women looking to take control of their intimate wellness journey.", "hashtags": ["#WomensWellness", "#SelfCare", "#IntimateWellness", "#HealthTips", "#WellnessEducation", "#PersonalWellness", "#WellnessProducts", "#HealthEducation"], "altText": "A comprehensive guide to women's intimate wellness featuring wellness products, self-care tips, and empowerment strategies for better health", },
+Perfect for women looking to take control of their intimate wellness journey.", "hashtags": "#WomensWellness #SelfCare #IntimateWellness #HealthTips #WellnessEducation #PersonalWellness #WellnessProducts #HealthEducation", "altText": "A comprehensive guide to women's intimate wellness featuring wellness products, self-care tips, and empowerment strategies for better health", },
 "threads": {
-"text": "Discover the essential guide to women's intimate wellness and self-care! 🌸\n\nLearn about safe practices, wellness products, and empowerment strategies for better health and well-being.\n\nThis educational content covers everything from understanding your body to making informed choices about wellness products.\n\nJoin thousands of women who are taking control of their intimate wellness journey! \n\n#WomensWellness #SelfCare #IntimateWellness #HealthEducation #WellnessProducts #PersonalWellness #WomenHealth #WellnessGuide #HealthTips #WellnessEducation #WellnessJourney #SelfCareTips #HealthAndWellness #WomenEmpowerment #WellnessLifestyle", "hashtags": ["#WomensWellness", "#SelfCare", "#IntimateWellness", "#HealthEducation", "#WellnessProducts", "#PersonalWellness", "#WomenHealth", "#WellnessGuide", "#HealthTips", "#WellnessEducation", "#WellnessJourney", "#SelfCareTips", "#HealthAndWellness", "#WomenEmpowerment", "#WellnessLifestyle"], },
+"text": "Discover the essential guide to women's intimate wellness and self-care! \n\nLearn about safe practices, wellness products, and empowerment strategies for better health and well-being.\n\nThis educational content covers everything from understanding your body to making informed choices about wellness products.\n\nJoin thousands of women who are taking control of their intimate wellness journey!", "hashtags": "#WomensWellness #SelfCare #IntimateWellness #HealthEducation #WellnessProducts #PersonalWellness #WomenHealth #WellnessGuide #HealthTips #WellnessEducation #WellnessJourney #SelfCareTips #HealthAndWellness #WomenEmpowerment #WellnessLifestyle", },
 "tiktok": {
-"caption": "Discover the essential guide to women's intimate wellness and self-care!
+"title": "Complete Guide to Women's Intimate Wellness & Self-Care", "caption": "Discover the essential guide to women's intimate wellness and self-care!
 Learn about safe practices, wellness products, and empowerment strategies for better health.
-Join thousands of women taking control of their wellness journey! #WomensWellness #SelfCare #IntimateWellness #HealthTips #WellnessEducation #PersonalWellness #WellnessProducts #HealthEducation #WomenHealth #WellnessGuide #WellnessJourney #SelfCareTips #HealthAndWellness #WomenEmpowerment #WellnessLifestyle #WellnessTok #SelfCareTok #HealthTok #WellnessTips #SelfCareRoutine #WellnessWednesday #SelfCareSunday #WellnessMotivation #SelfCareMotivation #WellnessInspiration #SelfCareInspiration #WellnessCommunity #SelfCareCommunity #WellnessSupport #SelfCareSupport", "hashtags": ["#WomensWellness", "#SelfCare", "#IntimateWellness", "#HealthTips", "#WellnessEducation", "#PersonalWellness", "#WellnessProducts", "#HealthEducation", "#WomenHealth", "#WellnessGuide", "#WellnessJourney", "#SelfCareTips", "#HealthAndWellness", "#WomenEmpowerment", "#WellnessLifestyle", "#WellnessTok", "#SelfCareTok", "#HealthTok", "#WellnessTips", "#SelfCareRoutine", "#WellnessWednesday", "#SelfCareSunday", "#WellnessMotivation", "#SelfCareMotivation", "#WellnessInspiration", "#SelfCareInspiration", "#WellnessCommunity", "#SelfCareCommunity", "#WellnessSupport", "#SelfCareSupport"], }
+Join thousands of women taking control of their wellness journey!", "hashtags": "#WomensWellness #SelfCare #IntimateWellness #HealthTips #WellnessEducation", }
 }